Multi-messenger model for the prompt emission from GRB 221009A: Model and implementation

 To reproduce the structure of the observed light curve we use a varying Lorentz factor profile, see Fig.~\ref{fig:initial_gammas_dist_collisions} (left panel), here without addressing the question which engine properties would lead to such a profile.
-The peaks of the light curve will be reproduced by the overall variation of the initial Lorentz factor $\Gamma_{\rm ini}$, and the short-term flux variability by superimposed fluctuations on $\Gamma_{\rm ini}$ on a scale $\delta t_{\mathrm{var}}\simeq 1$s.
-The relative peak heights will be controlled by the initial Lorentz factor and kinetic energy distribution of the shells.
-Assuming that the power of the engine is constant (while it is active), the initial shells will have equal kinetic energies in the source frame.
-Note also that a long quiescent engine period (about 200~s in the engine frame) is needed.
-The engine activity is thus three time intervals: The activity time of the main emission period $t_\mrm{main}$, the engine quiescent time $t_\mrm{qiet}$ and activity time for the late-time emission $t_\mrm{late}$.
+The initial Lorentz factor distribution is obtained in two steps: First, we reproduce the broad structure of the observed light curve (a dip and two bright peaks, followed by a quiescent period and late-time emission) through sine waves with relative amplitudes matching the observed flux variations and durations of these engine activity intervals.
+The engine activity is correspondingly characterised by three time intervals: The activity time of the main emission period $t_\mrm{main}$, the engine quiescent time $t_\mrm{quiet}$ and activity time for the late-time emission $t_\mrm{late}$.
+Second, after inferring a short-time variability timescale of $\delta t_{\mathrm{var}}\simeq 1$s from observations we add modulations on this timescale, with amplitude drawn randomly from a normal distribution with standard deviation $0.08 \cdot \langle \Gamma \rangle$.
+From 20 realisations of this random process, we select the initial configuration that best matches the observed light curve by eye.

 We present two different scenarios for the initial Lorentz factor distribution -- denoted as ``\Rlow'' and ``\Rhigh'' -- that produce collisions at an average radius $\langle R_\mrm{Coll} \rangle \sim 10^{16}$~cm and $\langle R_\mrm{Coll} \rangle \sim 2 \cdot 10^{17}$~cm respectively, and probe higher and lower typical plasma densities.
 We verified that in both scenarios the bulk of energy dissipation occurs below the estimated deceleration radius for typical parameters of the circumburst medium.
 These scenarios are motivated by estimates for the optical thickness of the emitting plasma to $\gamma \gamma$ pair production~\citep{Murase:2022vqf} and the requirement that the bulk of energy is dissipated below the approximate deceleration radius.
 In principle, high $\Gamma$ factors are also expected from the empirical $E_{\gamma,\mathrm{iso}}-\Gamma$ relationships~\citep{Ghirlanda:2017opl}.
 As an example, we show for ``\Rlow'' the two-dimensional distributions of the non-thermal electron energy and the Lorentz factor of the emitting shell with collision radius in the middle and right panels of Fig.~\ref{fig:initial_gammas_dist_collisions}.